King George VI Memorial Chapel: King George VI (1969)

 The chapel is marked by gates of wrought iron inscribed with the words "I said to the man who stood at the gate of the year: 'Give me a light that I may tread safely into the unknown'," from the 1908 poem "The Gate of the Year" by Minnie Louise Haskins.
-The words were notably quoted by George VI in his Royal Christmas Message of 1939.
+The words were notably quoted by George VI in his Royal Christmas message of 1939.

-Princess Margaret, Countess of Snowdon and Queen Elizabeth The Queen Mother (2002)
+Princess Margaret and Queen Elizabeth The Queen Mother (2002)

 The ashes of George's younger daughter, Princess Margaret, Countess of Snowdon, were placed in the royal vault of St George's Chapel on 15 February 2002.
-Margaret was the first member of the royal family to be cremated since Princess Louise, Duchess of Argyll, in 1939.
+Margaret was the first member of the British royal family to be cremated since Princess Louise, Duchess of Argyll, in 1939.
 She was cremated to ensure that her remains could be accommodated in the small interment chamber beneath the chapel.
 George's widow, Queen Elizabeth The Queen Mother, was interred beneath the chapel on 9 April 2002 following her funeral at Westminster Abbey.
 Margaret's ashes were placed in her parents' tomb at the same time.
 With the royal monogram representing Margaret carved below the inscriptions, Margaret's tombstone is now placed separately in the right-hand corner of the chapel and reads:

+Carved on the edges of Margaret's tombstone is an epitaph written by Margaret herself:

-Queen Elizabeth II and Prince Philip, Duke of Edinburgh (2022)
+Queen Elizabeth II and Prince Philip (2022)

 On 19 September 2022, in a private service attended only by members of the royal family, Elizabeth II was interred beneath the memorial chapel following her state funeral at Westminster Abbey earlier that day.
 Elizabeth's husband, Philip, who died in 2021, had been placed in the royal vault of St George's Chapel following his funeral at the chapel.
 He was also then interred beneath the King George VI Memorial Chapel along with his wife.
 After their interments, a replacement ledger stone with an additional metal star of the Order of the Garter between the couples' names was put into the floor of the chapel.
 The ledger now reads: